Therapy

 Are you experiencing social anxiety, or are you on the autism spectrum?
 While there are similarities between social anxiety disorder and autism spectrum disorder (ASD), the differences determine treatment.
 This article covers a list of symptoms of social anxiety and autism, along with guidance on how to tell the difference between the two.

-If you identify with any of the symptoms below and are wondering where to seek help, Klarity is here for you.
+If you identify with any of the symptoms below and are wondering where to seek help, Klarity Health is here for you.
 We connect you to licensed healthcare providers online or in person.
 Get personalized treatment for your mental health today.

 Social anxiety is a mental health disorder marked by intense fear and anxiety in social situations.
 Specifically, people with social anxiety have a fear of being judged, criticized, or scrutinized by others.